dpowplanet/dpowplanet.github.io/_pages/about.md

   - /about.html
 ---

-We are planetary astrophysicists devoted to exploring exoplanet climates and the birth of planetary systems, from the fundamental evolutionary processes of clouds/ice/dust to the latest observations from space.
+We are planetary astrophysicists devoted to exploring *exoplanet climates* and the *birth of planetary systems*, from the fundamental evolutionary processes of clouds/ice/dust to the latest observations from space and the ground.